PaddlePaddle/docs/doc/fluid/api_guides/low_level/layers/activations_en.rst

 Activation Function
 ###################

-The activation function introduces nonlinearity properties into the neural network.
+The activation function incorporates non-linearity properties into the neural network.

 PaddlePaddle Fluid supports most of the activation functions, including: